yingxingcheng/2024-python-project-feedback/README.md

 - My office room number: 7.154
 - More personal info can be found on [this page](https://www.ians.uni-stuttgart.de/institute/team/Cheng-00009/).

+:warning: **NOTE**:

+- **Based on Bernard's comment, this discussion is mandatory and should be held every week for each group for asking questions and presenting the current state.**
+- You can also write an email if you have any questions related to the projects.
-:warning: **NOTE**: You are all free to open an issue on this GitHub repository to ask any questions related to the project when you need help.
-Please mention the group ID and format the question clearly.
+- [Optional] You are all free to open an issue on this GitHub repository to ask any questions related to the project when you need help.
+Please mention the group ID and format your question clearly.
+More details about [how to open an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Phase 1

 ### Available Time Slots

-For Phase 1, my available times are listed below:
+For Phase 1, my available office times for discusstion are listed below:

 #### Week 1

-- Tuesday 2:00 pm – 4:00 pm
+- Tuesday (Jun 11, 2024) 2:00 pm – 4:00 pm
-- Wednesday 2:00 pm – 4:00 pm
+- Wednesday (Jun 12, 2024) 2:00 pm – 4:00 pm
-- Thursday 2:00 pm – 4:00 pm
+- Thursday (Jun 13, 2024) 2:00 pm – 4:00 pm

 #### Week 2

-- Tuesday 2:00 pm – 4:00 pm
+- Tuesday (Jun 18, 2024) 2:00 pm – 4:00 pm
-- Wednesday 2:00 pm – 4:00 pm
+- Wednesday (Jun 19, 2024) 2:00 pm – 4:00 pm
-- Thursday 2:00 pm – 4:00 pm
+- Thursday (Jun 20, 2024) 2:00 pm – 4:00 pm

 #### Week 3

-- Monday 2:00 pm – 4:00 pm
+- Monday (Jun 24, 2024) 1:30 pm – 4:00 pm
-- Tuesday 2:00 pm – 4:00 pm
+- Tuesday (Jun 25, 2024) 1:30 pm – 4:00 pm
-- Wednesday 2:00 pm – 4:00 pm

 ### Group Info